 My interest in Japan and its (martial) arts was triggered from an early age on.
 So I’ve spent my teenage years practicing modern japanese martial arts.
 Later, I was looking for a more sword-based art.
 Thankfully, I could find a very good teacher in my native region who belonged to the Ishido line of ZNKR Iaidō.
 So I started with Seitei-Iai, Muso Shinden-Ryū and later Tamiya-Ryū as well.

 Around the same time I’ve developed a deep interest for japanese art swords (bijutsu tōken) and joined the NBTHK.
 My first travels to Japan followed.

 In my mid 20’s I have decided to move to Japan for language studies.
 Actually, the plan was a one-year sabbatical there.
 Well, this developed into a stay stretching over several years including language studies, employment with a japanese company and marriage.

 Of course, I have followed up on Iai as well and trained (among others) under Ishido-sensei in Kanagawa.
 But I do not consider myself a student of Ishido-sensei as the term „student“ has a much deeper meaning in a japanese context.
 Nevertheless, I received many valuable lessons in this time.

-Later, I came back to Switzerland with my wife.
-After a break I took up again training in Iai, but with another school (Musō Jikiden Eishin-Ryū).
+Later, I came back to Switzerland with my wife and took up again training in Iai, but with another school (Musō Jikiden Eishin-Ryū).

 A few years ago I had the opportunity to join a genuine Koryū.
-This is the Hokushin Ittō-Ryū Hyōhō which has its hombu dōjō in Germany now under the 7th Sōke, Ōtsuka Ryūnosuke Masatomo-sensei in Munich (Chiba-Dōjō Munich).
+This is the Hokushin Ittō-Ryū Hyōhō which has its hombu dōjō (Chiba-Dōjō) now in Munich, Germany under the 7th Sōke Ōtsuka Ryūnosuke Masatomo.